microsoftgraph/php-connect-rest-sample/README.md

 ## Configure and run the app

-1. Map a web application in your web server to the **app** folder in your local repository.
-2. Using your favorite IDE, open **Constants.php** in the *app* folder.
+1. Using your favorite IDE, open **Constants.php** in the *app* folder.
-3. Replace *ENTER_YOUR_CLIENT_ID* with the client ID of your registered Azure application.
+2. Replace *ENTER_YOUR_CLIENT_ID* with the client ID of your registered Azure application.
-4. Replace *ENTER_YOUR_SECRET* with the client secret of your registered Azure application.
+3. Replace *ENTER_YOUR_SECRET* with the client secret of your registered Azure application.
-5. Start the built-in web server with the following command:
+4. Start the built-in web server with the following command:
     ```
     php -S 0.0.0.0:8000 -t app
     ```

-6. Navigate to ```http://localhost:8000``` in your web browser.
+5. Navigate to ```http://localhost:8000``` in your web browser.

 ## Troubleshooting